-Less capable than a big SUV; too large for parking-lot maneuvering; poor rear visibility; lacking the latest driver-assist and collision-avoidance technology
+Less capable than a big SUV; too large for parking-lot maneuvering; poor rear visibility

-The Traverse 2LT makes the most sense to us.
-It's well-equipped without going overboard on amenities.
-Its 18-in wheels are the perfect match for its chassis -- the Premier's 20-in wheels create a bit of a bouncy ride, especially for rear-seat passengers.
-We strongly suggest going with AWD to remain fully capable through all kinds of road conditions.
-Options like dual sunroofs, navigation and a rear-seat DVD player are must-haves for families who take frequent road trips.
-Find a Chevrolet Traverse for sale
+The 2015 Traverse 2LT makes the most sense to us.
+It's well equipped without going overboard on amenities.
+Its 18-in wheels are the perfect match for its chassis, while the LTZ's 20-inchers create a bit of a bouncy ride, especially for rear-seat passengers.
+We strongly suggest going with all-wheel drive to remain fully capable through all kinds of road conditions.
+Options such as dual sunroofs, navigation and rear-seat DVD viewing are must-haves for families who take frequent road trips.
+See the 2015 Chevrolet Traverse models for sale near you

-The 2017 Chevrolet Traverse is available with five trim levels: Base LS 1SM, LS, 1LT, 2LT and Premier.
+The 2015 Chevrolet Traverse is available with four trim levels: LS, 1LT, 2LT and LTZ.

-The midlevel Traverse 1LT ($34,995 FWD, $36,995 AWD) adds alloy wheels, fog lights, rear park assist, a power driver's seat, wood interior trim and a remote starter.
+The mid-level Traverse 1LT ($34,600) adds alloy wheels, fog lights, rear park assist, a power driver's seat, wood interior trim and a remote starter.

-Drivers who step up to the Traverse 2LT ($37,545 FWD, $39,545 AWD) get heated front seats, tri-zone automatic climate control, Bose audio and Chevrolet's MyLink infotainment system, which boasts Bluetooth audio and smartphone-app integration.
+Drivers who step up to the Traverse 2LT ($37,100) get heated front seats, tri-zone automatic climate control and Chevrolet's MyLink infotainment system, which boasts Bluetooth audio and smartphone app integration.

-Topping the Traverse line is the luxury-oriented Premier ($42,940 FWD, $44,940 AWD) which includes a blind spot monitoring system, 20-in alloy wheels, ventilated front seats, a heated steering wheel, leather seats and second-row captain's chairs.
-Premier models also come standard with forward-collision alert and lane-departure warning.
+Topping the Traverse line is the luxury-oriented LTZ ($42,700), which includes a blind spot monitoring system, 20-in alloy wheels, ventilated front seats, a heated steering wheel, leather seats and second-row captain's chairs.
+LTZ models also include newly standard forward-collision and lane-departure warning systems.